Eristalinae: Ecology

-This subfamily has the widest range of larvae habitat of any in Syrphidae.
-Larvae live in sap trails, under bark, in rot-holes in trees, in decaying organic material such as dung and compost, and in shallow aquatic environments.
-Most larvae feed on decaying organic debris.
-They are filter feeders in many kinds of aquatic media.
-They purify water by filtering microorganisms and other products.
-Some feed on bulbs and are considered garden pests.
+Larvae of the subfamily Eristalinae respire through a pair of posterior spiracular lobes, which are fused to form a single elongated breathing tube, characteristic of the Syrphidae.
+This subfamily exhibits the greatest diversity of larval habitats within the hoverflies, occurring in sap runs, under bark, rot holes, decaying organic matter such as dung and compost, and in shallow aquatic environments.
+Most larvae feed on decomposing organic material and act as filter feeders, helping to purify water by consuming microorganisms and detritus.
+In some species, such as the drone fly and rat-tailed maggot, the breathing tube functions as a fully extendable snorkel.
+A few species also feed on plant bulbs and may be regarded as garden pests.

-Certain species in Eristalinae live as scavengers and take shelter in the remains of other insects, while others, like Volucella, are Parasitoids and live in wasp or bee nests.
+Certain species in Eristalinae live as scavengers and take shelter in the remains of other insects, while others, like Volucella, are parasitoids and live in wasp or bee nests.
 Some other species are found to be leaf miners and tunnel inside the stems and roots of plants.
 Additionally, males of this subfamily typically employ dual mate-seeking strategies to find females, most commonly patrolling blossoms and waiting near potential sites where females could lay eggs.